Wine Tourism and Wine Travel

 I remember the first time we went wine tasting.
 It was in Temecula, California, a wine region most people don’t know about.
 It happened to be down the road from Eric’s brother, so we stopped at a few wineries and took in a few wine tastings.
 Back then, I never had heard the term wine tourism.

-Since that trip to Temecula, we’ve been tasting (and drinking) wines whenever we can.
+Since that trip to Temecula, we’ve been tasting (and drinking) wines whenever we can, from Australia to India.
 But, the idea of wine tourism – traveling to taste local wines – is still new to us.
 In fact, learning how to make the most of wine tourism is part of how we’ve learned how to travel like Anthony Bourdain.
 Because wine travel is not just about tasting wine.
 It’s about understanding the region, pairing local food with the local wine, exploring wine hotels, and meeting the winemakers who are passionate about their regions.
 For us, wine travel is just such a large part of traveling for food.

 How To Find the Best Wine Tours